isomerpages/enterprisesg-cpso/_consumers/0b-check-safety-mark.md

 #### What should you do when you detect non-registered Controlled Goods without the SAFETY Mark?

+The Consumer Product Safety Office takes a serious view of any non-compliance.
 If you are aware of anyone who is supplying or selling non-registered Controlled Goods, please provide us with the relevant information (e.g. product type, brand/model, name of company, location, etc.) so that appropriate enforcement action may be taken against the supplier.
 You can contact us either at <consumerprotection@enterprisesg.gov.sg> or 1800 773 3163.